apolloclark/apn-blog/README.md

 # tf-aws

+## Description

+This is a fully end-to-end encrypted, auto-scaling, AWS Multi-tier webstack, with ELK metrics and log monitoring, integrating osquery, and multiple AWS security features.
+It enables groups to deploy a fully secured web stack, and perform threat hunting.
+It is dpeloyed with:
+- Packer
+- Ansible
+- Serverspec
+- Terraform
+- Ubuntu 16.04

+It is intended to fulfil security requirements for:
+- PCI
+- FIPS
+- HIPAA
+- FedRAMP

 ## Before You Begin
 If you haven't already configured the AWS CLI, or another SDK, on the machine where you will be running Terraform you should follow these instructions to